 Discounts at multiple levels of interests owned by partnerships were allowed in Astleford v.
 Commissioner, T.C.
 Memo.
 2008-128.
 The court in Astleford allowed full lack of control and marketability discounts at both the subsidiary level and the parent level.
 The cases cited by the court suggest that this is appropriate when there are minority interests being valued at both levels.
 Footnote 5 of the Astleford opinion cites four Tax Court and Tax Court memorandum cases that have allowed multi-level discounts where there were minority interests in both levels.
 (Estate of Piper, Janda, Gow, and Gallun.)
 However, footnote 5 also identifies cases that have refused to apply multi-level discounts where minority interests in subsidiaries were a significant portion of the parent entity's assets (Martin) or for a subsidiary that was the parent's "principal operating subsidiary" (Estate of O'Connell).
+Other cases that have addressed multi-tiered discounts include Kosman (1996), Dean (1960), and Whittemore v.
+Fitzpatrick (D. Conn.
+1954).
 The multi-tiered discounts were not questioned in Nelson even though both of those conditions (addressed in Martin and Estate of O'Connell) were applicable.